Towards a Localised S-Matrix Theory: Summary and Future Directions

-In realistic situations, we expect that the temporal and spatial QM uncertainties due to finite space-time volume effects on a non-local S-matrix amplitude, $M$, will depend on the experimental setup, including the preparation and detection of the initial and final states.
-In addition to the coherent QM uncertainties, one must therefore include {\em incoherent} statistical uncertainties to be added at the squared amplitude level, $|M|^2$, along with phase-space and other classical resolution effects~\cite{Giunti:1993se,Beuthe:2001rc,Akhmedov:2009rb,Naumov:2020yyv,Cheng:2022lys,Naumov:2022kwz}.
-In this context, the non-local S-matrix formalism will offer one important element in a holistic construction of a more elaborate multi-local Wigner function~\cite{Wigner:1932eb,Hillery:1983ms} which may include all possible uncertainties for all realistic experimental settings.
-Hence, as well as both short and long baseline neutrino experiments, high-energy colliders have the potential to probe many of the predictions resulting from such a non-local S-matrix theory.
-For instance, one may exploit the crossing symmetry of the non-local S-matrix amplitude to regulate the notorious $t$-channel singularities at $\mu^+\mu^-$ colliders~\cite{Nowakowski:1993iu,Ginzburg:1995bc,Kotkin:1992bj,Melnikov:1996iu,Melnikov:1996na,Grzadkowski:2021kgi}.
-Other applications may include spatial analyses of parton showering and displaced vertices during the hadronization process at high-energy colliders like the LHC~\cite{LHCb:2014osd,Bondarenko:2019tss}.
-We envisage that such analyses might also lead to improved interpretation of data from $B$-meson observables at the~LHCb.
+In realistic situations, we expect that the temporal and spatial QM uncertainties due to finite space-time volume effects on a localised S-matrix amplitude,~$M$, will depend on the experimental setup, including the preparation and detection of the initial and final states.
+In addition to the coherent QM uncertainties, one must therefore include \emph{incoherent} statistical uncertainties to be added at the squared amplitude level, $|M|^2$, along with phase-space and other classical resolution effects~\cite{Giunti:1993se,Beuthe:2001rc,Akhmedov:2009rb,Naumov:2020yyv,Cheng:2022lys,Naumov:2022kwz}.
+In this context, the LSMT offers an important element in a holistic construction of a more elaborate multi-local Wigner function~\cite{Wigner:1932eb,Hillery:1983ms} which may include all possible uncertainties for all realistic experimental settings.
+Hence, as well as both short and long baseline neutrino experiments, future high-energy colliders have the potential to probe many of the predictions resulting from such an LSMT.
+For instance, one may exploit the crossing symmetry of the localised S-matrix amplitude to regulate the notorious $t$-channel singularities at $\mu^+\mu^-$ colliders~\cite{Nowakowski:1993iu,Ginzburg:1995bc,Kotkin:1992bj,Melnikov:1996iu,Melnikov:1996na,Grzadkowski:2021kgi}.
+Other applications of the LSMT may include spatial analyses of parton showering and displaced vertices during the hadronization process at high-energy colliders like the LHC~\cite{LHCb:2014osd,Bondarenko:2019tss}.
+We envisage that such analyses\- might also lead to improved interpretation of data from $B$-meson observables at~the~LHCb.